smartnets/dataloader-benchmarks/README.md

-# ml-benchmarks
+# dataloader-benchmarks

-This is a project for benchmarking data-loaders, with an emphasis on over-the-network data loading.
+This is a benchmarking suite for data loading libraries.

 # Set up